shivannis/xandr-docs-public/xandr-docs/articles/invest/assign-creatives-to-a-split.md

 ---
-Title : Assign Creatives to a Split
-Description : You can assign specific creatives for a split to deliver.
+Title : Microsoft Invest - Assign Creatives to a Split Description : Learn how to assign specific creatives for a split to deliver.
 ---

-# Assign Creatives to a Split
+# Assign creatives to a split

 You can assign specific creatives for a split to deliver.

 1. Assign creatives to the line item.
-2. In the Split
-    Details view, select Use
-    Creatives.
-3. In the Split
+1. In the **Split Details** view, select **Use Creatives**.
-    Edit pane, click on the
-    Behavior tab and select the
+1. In the **Split Edit** pane, click on the **Behavior** tab and select the appropriate creatives.
-    appropriate creatives.
-4. Click
+1. Click **Apply**.
-    Apply.

-- <a href="add-a-creative.md" class="xref"
-  title="You can add a creative by either uploading a spreadsheet or the creative files directly from your computer.
-Only secure content is supported.">Add a Creative</a>
+- You can [add a creative](add-a-creative.md) by either uploading a spreadsheet or the creative files directly from your computer.
+Only secure content is supported.

-- <a href="add-creatives-in-bulk.md" class="xref"
-  title="You can add multiple third-party, hosted, and native creatives to the Creative Manager simultaneously by either uploading a spreadsheet or the creative files directly from your computer.
-Only secure content is supported.">Add
+- You can [Add Creatives in Bulk](add-creatives-in-bulk.md) to the Creative Manager by either uploading a spreadsheet or the creative files directly from your computer.
+Only secure content is supported.
-  Creatives in Bulk</a>